 - More modern: Reflects 3 years of technical progress since the T6i launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the ZS200 comes out slightly ahead of the T6i (13 : 12 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the ZS200 emerges as the winner of the match-up (14 : 12 points).
 However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.
 A professional wildlife photographer will view the differences between cameras in a way that diverges from the perspective of a family photog, and a person interested in architecture has distinct needs from a sports shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.

 How about other alternatives?
 Do the specifications of the Canon T6i and the Panasonic ZS200 place the cameras among the top in their class?
 Find out in the latest Best DSLR Camera and Best Superzoom Camera listings whether the two cameras rank among the cream of the crop.